Kate & Kris share how to become an English teacher abroad in this interview about their experience living & teaching around the world.

 Ukraine.
 Due to the political upheaval, the currency plummeted when we lived there, which made it very cheap to live.
 A beer cost about 50p and a night out, including dinner for two, was about $25.
 We also got a free apartment, which helped.
 Even though the salaries look low in Ukraine, your cost of living is really low too.
-You can read more about teaching English in Ukraine in our blog.
+You can read more about teaching English in Ukraine on our blog.

-To be more patient and to understand that other peoples’ ideas of what is polite, or inappropriate behavior is different to our own.
+To be more patient and to understand that other peoples’ ideas of what is polite, or inappropriate behavior is different from our own.
 Just because we think something is rude, doesn’t mean that it is for the person doing it.
 Also, getting angry or annoyed about things is often a bit pointless.
 It doesn’t get things done.
 In the words of Frozen, Let It Go!

 What are some of your best travel moments?

-We were ecologists in past lives, and are really interested in wildlife.
-We have been on safari in South Africa, seen wild elephants both there and in Thailand, seen komodo dragons, orangutans and gibbons and lots of other animals in the wild, and Kris has fulfilled one of his lifetime ambitions to cage dive with great white sharks.
+We were ecologists in our past lives, and are really interested in wildlife.
+We have been on safari in South Africa, seen wild elephants both there and in Thailand, seen komodo dragons, orangutans and gibbons, and lots of other animals in the wild, and Kris has fulfilled one of his lifetime ambitions to cage dive with great white sharks.

 What are some of your worst travel moments?

 We got trapped in Bangkok a few years ago when protestors took over the airport.
-We were on the way to Vietnam to look for work and were left hanging around for two weeks, spending money we needed.
+We were on the way to Vietnam to look for work and were left hanging around for two weeks, spending the money we needed.
 Meanwhile, all the other tourists were just sitting around waiting to leave and no one was arriving.
 It was a bit depressing.